novorender/pdf-reader/README.md

 # pdf-reader
-placed in its own repdo due to lisence.
-Imports PDF and create tiled (quadtree) export read for for octree.
-The pdf reader is also responsible for creating jpg images for thumbnails and preview
+Placed in its own repo due to lisence.
+Imports PDF and create images for thumbnails and preivew.
+It is also used to generate a quadtree which can be picked up by our frontend Api.